 When we update our website

 We aim to publish information on new CJ cases as soon as we receive them.
 Although our target is a maximum of two days we often publish them within 24 hours.
-As soon as the website is updated we issue emails via our CJ alert service to those that have subscribed to this service.
+We provide a CJ e-mail alert service, which provides an e-mail notification to subscribers when a new case is posted on our website.

 Details of pre 2012 cases are available from The National Archives.